tk0987/Engine-propeller-thrust-calculator/README.md

 # Engine-propeller-thrust-calculator

+# screenshot added describes the setup, and what to measure

 Thrust can be calculated using ballistic pendulum.

 However, one needs to preserve the center of the mass of the pendulum (symmetry!).